Fine Art BA (Hons)

-Part-time fees are calculated for every 10 credits of study you complete and for 2019 entry the cost of 10 credits is £770.
-The amount you pay for the year depends on the intensity of your study.
+Part-time fees are calculated for every 10 credits of study you complete and the amount you pay for the year depends on the intensity of your study.

 Find out more about our course fees and any financial support you may be entitled to: